With Love, Katie.

 - Sad / Low – heavy, hopeless, flat

 The first step in healing stress?
 You my laught, but please, name what you feel.
 Then give it what it needs.
-I really struggle with naming my problems, so i struggle with asking help too… are you with me?
+I really struggle with naming my problems, so I struggle with asking for help too… are you with me?
 So stress relief might be even simple.

 What Helps Each Feeling